rjellis/pijp-dti/README.md

    dti.py -p SampleProject -s segqc
 ```

-`segqc` will automatically run for the case if `maskqc` is passed, unless `--nocontinue`
-was used.
-Likewise, `warpqc` will automatically run if `segqc` is passed.
-Once `warpqc` is completed,
+`warpqc` will automatically run if `segqc` is passed.
+Once `warpqc` is completed, the results will be
-the pipeline is done!
+stored in the database and the pipeline will be done!

 ### Notes <a name="Notes"></a>